 Information for Swedish Lapland travellers in regards to the corona virus

-Here you will find information about travelling to Swedish Lapland, as well as restrictions and recommendations when staying in Sweden.
+We have gathered some of the information about travelling to Swedish Lapland, as well as restrictions and recommendations when staying in Sweden.

 Travelling restrictions for Sweden